xywen97/xywen97.github.io/_pages/about.md

 - *2016.12* Won National Encouragement scholarship.

 # 📖 Educations
 - *2022.08 - now*, as a Ph.
-D. Student in the Department of Computer Science and Engineering, The Chinese University of Hong Kong.
+D. Student in the Department of Computer Science and Engineering, the Chinese University of Hong Kong.
 - *2019.09 - 2022.06*, as a Master student in University of Electronic Science and Technology of China.
 - *2015.09 - 2019.06*, as a Undergraduate student in University of Electronic Science and Technology of China.